Goldziher/vuex-hooks/README.md

 ## Usage

-You can use the plugin inside regular javascript or typescript.
-When using typescript **typing is optional** but of course highly recommended.
+You can use the plugin in your composition functions or vue components.

 ```javascript
 <script>